If you’re interested in learning more about the Salem Witch Trials, you may want to read one of the many books published on the topic.

 The book really helps the reader understand what life was like for these individuals at the time and puts their actions into perspective.
 It brings a much needed humanizing aspect to this complex topic.

-Published in 1995, this book by Francis Hill explores the psychology and social issues behind the Salem Witch Trials.
+Published in 1995, this book explores the psychology and social issues behind the Salem Witch Trials.
 The book theorizes that the trials were caused mostly by issues such as fear, religion and politics.

 The book explains that the trials were the result of a repressed society acting out its greatest fears and lashing out against those they deemed responsible for their suffering.